lyndon025/playtested/src/content/article/2023-10-26-simcity-died-so-that-cities-skylines-can-live--first-impressions---cities-skylines-ii.md

 ---
-title: "SimCity died so that Cities Skylines can live | First Impressions - Cities Skylines II"
+author: lyndonguitar
+category: Review
-description: "Cities Skylines II is an immersive city-building experience that combines creativity with strategic planning.
-As mayor of your virtual city, you'll shape a thriving metropolis from the ground up."
+description: Cities Skylines II is an immersive city-building experience that combines creativity with strategic planning.
+As mayor of your virtual city, you'll shape a thriving metropolis from the ground up.
+featured: false
 pubDate: 2023-10-26
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "cities:-skylines"]
+tags:
-featured: false
+- taptap
+- cities:-skylines
-thumb: ""
+thumb: ''
+title: SimCity died so that Cities Skylines can live | First Impressions - Cities Skylines II
 ---

 Cities Skylines II is an immersive city-building experience that combines creativity with strategic planning.
 As mayor of your virtual city, you'll shape a thriving metropolis from the ground up.